alexgibs/cfn-annex/README.md

       input:
         string: testing

-  # The response can be accessed via the Fn::GetAtt function:
+  # The response can be accessed via the Fn::GetAtt function.
+  # Returns 'TESTING':

-  !GetAtt Uppercase.response # would return 'TESTING'
+  !GetAtt Uppercase.response
   ```

   [⬆ back to top](#table-of-contents)